Dewoitine D.33: D.338

 1935-6 saw the drafting and prototype of the D.338.
 This new model was built with retractable undercarriage, and could carry 22 passengers over a maximum of around 1,950 km (1,210 mi).
 Fitted with 485 kW (650 hp) Hispano-Suiza 9V16/17 engines, the D.338 could travel at a speed of up to 260 km/h (160 mph).

 The D.338 was the first truly successful model in the line, and became widely used by Air France, first for flights within Europe, and later for international flights, between France and various parts of Asia.
-A total of 31 D.338s were purchased by Air France, and they were used into World War II, where they were employed as troop transporters.
-Following their use in the War, only eight aircraft survived.
+A total of 31 D.338s were purchased by Air France, and they were used into the Second World War, where they were employed as troop transporters.
+Following their use in the conflict, only eight aircraft survived.
 However, despite this, the basic model was still used for years, until more recent builds were designed.